 Provided we have advance warning, we can return your tickets for resale or transfer your booking to a different screening.
 You can find more information about symptoms on the NHS website.

 When you arrive

 Please remember to wear a facemask, in the foyer area and in the auditorium during the film.
-The use of masks in venues including cinemas has been made mandatory by the government from 8 August, aside from medical exemptions.
+The use of masks in venues including cinemas is mandatory, aside from medical exemptions.
 You may remove your mask in the auditorium if you are eating or drinking.
 We would remind adults that any children in their party are their responsibility.

-Licensed premises are expected to collect contact information from customers in case they are needed for the NHS Track and Trace programme.
-Online bookings will require you to consent to this, but if you are buying tickets over the counter, we will ask you to supply a name and contact phone number.
+Licensed premises are now legally obliged to collect contact information from customers in case they are needed for the NHS Track and Trace programme.
+Online bookings will require you to consent to this, but if you are buying tickets over the counter, you must supply your name and contact phone number.
 We will keep any paper records of your details for 21 days, then destroy them.
-You are not legally obliged to give your information, but we may have to refuse service if you do not.

 We will be using two entry doors to the auditorium - one for rows A-F, and one for rows G-L. If you need help finding your seat, the staff will be happy to help.

 You must sit in your assigned seat, even if the auditorium is not busy.
 Online bookings will be allocated the next available seats, working from the rear of the auditorium.
 If you have particular seats you wish to book, we would recommend buying by phone.

 If you wish to change your seat, please ask a member of staff, who will accomodate you if possible.

 After the film